hubertstrawa/budget-app/README.md

 # budget-app
 Budget App written in Javascript for learning purposes.
+Works on Desktop.